sqlxpert/lights-off-aws/README.md

    and
    [Overview of encrypting Amazon RDS resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Overview).

-If Lights Off cannot submit a backup job (the "Do" function [log](#logging) shows that `start_backup_job` failed with a `403` error), or if AWS Backup can't start a successfully submitted job, a permission problem is likely.
+If no backup jobs appear in AWS Backup, or if jobs do not start, a permissions problem is likely.

+### Hidden Policies

-Check with your AWS administrator in case service and resource control policies (SCPs and RCPs), permission boundaries, or session policies apply.
+Service and resource control policies (SCPs and RCPs), permission boundaries, and session policies can interfere with Lights Off.
+Ask your AWS administrator!

 ## Accessing Backups